 Similarly, if you work at a daycare, approach parents to ask for donations.
 Since their children will benefit from having a playground on the premises, parents may be open to the idea of donating time or money to the project.

 When approaching donors, there are a few things you can do to increase your chances of success:

-- Have something to offer.
-With businesses, especially, cooperation is more likely if the company gets something in exchange.
+- Have something to offer: Cooperation is more likely if the company gets something in exchange.
 As a YMCA, you may be willing to offer some free advertising for businesses in your lobby or free classes at the YMCA for individual donors.
 If you run a daycare, you may be willing to offer advertising on your website or on the playground itself.
-If you represent a place of worship, perhaps you can offer a small space for advertising at a local event you are hosting, or offering space on a custom sign located at the playground.
+If you represent a place of worship, perhaps you can offer a small space for advertising at a local event.

-- Understand the benefits of your playground.
-Make sure you can articulate exactly what the playground will offer.
+- Understand the benefits of your playground: Know how to articulate exactly what the playground will offer.
 Will it give children a safe place to play in an area where there aren’t many green spaces?
-Is there a concern about sedentary lifestyles or childhood obesity in your area — and will a playground may be able to address some of those issues?
+Is there a concern about sedentary lifestyles or childhood obesity in your area?
 Will a playground help to bring members of your place of worship closer together?
 Determine what the biggest advantages of your playground will be for the community and be sure to share these when asking for donations.

 Approaching people directly can help, but you can also leverage social media when asking for donations.
 Just post your requests on channels such as Facebook, Twitter and your organization’s blog and website.
 Include a button that lets viewers donate directly from these online resources.

 Crowdfunding encourages group donations to fund a larger project.
 If you look at sites such as GoFundMe, Indiegogo and Kickstarter, you’ll find people use crowdfunding to finance everything from independent movie projects to charitable campaigns to cash for their favorite non-profits.